ezrantn/steg/README.md

 - **Performance Optimization**: Improve the tool’s efficiency, especially with large files.
 - **Support for Multiple Formats**: Expand support to additional image formats beyond PNG.
+- **More Robust Encryption**: Currently, Steg uses XOR to encrypt the payload, but I'm working on implementing a more robust algorithm.

+## Warning ⚠️

+This CLI is not production-ready yet.
+Steg still has a long way to go before it can be used as a real steganography tool.
+This project is an experimental and learning process for me to understand and implement steganography concepts.

+However, you’re welcome to try it out and explore its features.
+If you find a bug or have suggestions for improvement, please feel free to submit a pull request to this repository.